acdh-oeaw/VELD_registry/README.md

 - https://github.com/veldhub/veld_data__apis_oebl__ner_gold
   - [data_cleaned/veld.yaml](https://github.com/veldhub/veld_data__apis_oebl__ner_gold/blob/main/data_cleaned/veld.yaml)
     - valid: True
-    - is contained as input veld in:
+    - repo is contained as input veld in:
       - https://github.com/veldhub/veld_chain__train_spacy_apis_ner
-    - is contained as output veld in:
+    - repo is contained as output veld in:
       - https://github.com/veldhub/veld_chain__apis_ner_transform_to_gold
     - metadata:
       - description: Overlapping entities are removed, index offsets corrected, and duplicates removed.
 Also texts without any entities are removed too, since it's not known if they don't contain any entities (which often is not true; quite a few of them contain entities) or if the annotators simply didn't go through them (which is more likely, hence they were removed).
 In the original uncleaned data, some entity types are suffixed with numbers (e.g. `PER-1337`).
 These were used for identifying entities in a project context, but are probably of less use for NER NLP training.
 This dataset keeps the identifiers.